lazarogamio/fetchproref/README.md

 This tool should play nicely with most Pro-Reference sites, except for [http://www.baseball-reference.com/](http://www.baseball-reference.com/), which has not been upgraded.

+Here's a link to the project on PyPi: [https://pypi.python.org/pypi/fetchproref/0.0.4](https://pypi.python.org/pypi/fetchproref/0.0.4)

 ##Installing

 Run this command in the terminal: